[Fukushima Prefecture] Is the northern town of Koorimachi the birthplace of the Date clan?

 The balcony area is an interesting Japanese-style gabled roof at the "Former Date County Office." ©Fukushima Travel

-Koori was a bustling area not only on the main road but also thanks to the water transport of the nearby Abukuma River, and as a collection point for silk thread and silkworm eggs produced in Date County from the mid-Edo period onwards.
-In 1883 (Meiji 16), the Date County Office was established here, making it the political and economic center of the Date region
+Koori thrived not only on the main road but also on the water transport provided by the nearby Abukuma River, becoming a major center for the collection of silk threads and silkworm eggs produced in Date County from the mid-Edo period onward

 A modern interior, rare for the early Meiji period © Koorimachi